Yifuwei/3D_irregular_packing_stream/README.md

 ## Features

-- Fast and efficient constructive algorithm based on voxel representation, considering orientation.
+- Fast and efficient constructive algorithm based on voxel representation, considering orientation, achieving new benchmark performance.
+- Algortihms can fit 3D irregular bin packing and 3D irregular strip packing problem, and support cylinder and cubic containers.
-- Fast no-fit voxel calculation is empowered by parallel computation on GPU (cuda framework).
+- Fast No-Fit Voxel (NFV) calculation in real time, empowered by parallel computation on GPU (cuda framework).
-- Support cylinder and cubic containers.
+- Quick and robust morphological techniques to reduce the packing candidates by only consider touching positions.
-- NFV and IFV pool techniques.
+- NFV and Inner-Fit Voxel (IFV) pool techniques to reduce NFV calculation.
-- Robust and efficient accessibility check.
+- Robust and efficient accessibility check procedure.
-- Efficient metaheuristics, neighbour is the piece orientation.
+- Efficient metaheuristics, neighbor is the novel piece orientation.

 ## Usage